 Most students know what the SAT is, but what is the PSAT?
 Sure, it's got "SAT" in its name, but is the PSAT actually connected to the SAT?
 More importantly, how does the PSAT test work and what is its purpose?

 In this article, we'll answer your most pressing question: what is the PSAT test?
-First, we'll explain the meaning of PSAT and why students typically elect to take the PSAT and then go over the logistics of the test and how scoring works.
-After, we'll culminate our analysis with a brief discussion about how important PSAT scores actually are for students.
+We'll start by explaining the meaning of PSAT and why students typically elect to take it.
+We'll then go over the logistics of the test and how PSAT scoring works.
+Finally, we'll finish with a brief discussion about how important PSAT scores actually are for students.

 You wouldn't go for your driver's license test before ever getting behind the wheel, right?
-You would practice your three-point turns and parallel parking first, so you're ready and know what to expect when the real test comes.
+In reality, you'd practice your three-point turns and parallel parking first so you're ready and know what to expect when the real test comes.

-With this in mind, let's look at what PSAT scores are good for sophomores and how to improve them even more for junior year.
-First, let's consider how the PSAT is scored.
+With this in mind, we'll look at what PSAT scores are good for sophomores and how to improve them even more for junior year.
+But first, let's consider how the PSAT is scored.

-If you're a student who graduates high school 2017 or later, you'll be taking the redesigned PSAT.
+If you're a high school student planning on taking the PSAT, you'll be taking the redesigned PSAT.
 This new version of the test started in October 2015 was administered to all students across the country.

 Let's dive into the changes in format, scoring, and content being made to the redesigned PSAT and what these changes mean for your test prep.

-When October rolls around, over 1.5 million students across the country take the PSAT.
-Juniors who score in the top 1% achieve the distinction of being named National Merit Semifinalists.
-Most of these students move on to become National Merit Finalists and win scholarship money for college.
+Every October, about 1.6 million juniors across the country take the PSAT.
+Those who score in the top 1% achieve the distinction of National Merit Semifinalist.
+Most of these students move on to become National Merit Finalists, with some winning scholarship money for college.

 Being named a National Merit Semifinalist is a huge achievement along the path to college.
 Let’s take a look at what you need to do to become a National Merit Semifinalist.